NavinShrinivas/PupBin/README.md

     - cli tool
     - vim plugin
 - Uses Microsoft Azure to host backend.
-    - For now all I have is a single B1 isntance holding all the backend, cache and DB's [More about this down below in `Limits`].
+    - For now all I have is a single B1 instance holding all the backend, cache and DB's [More about this down below in `Limits`].
 - Uses cloudflare DNS to provide ssl/tls along with Service Protection.
 - The backend in fully REST compliant, although im not exposing the REST methods as of release v1.0 [More about this down below in `Limits`].
 - Also, do note that this is my first serious Rust project.
 Absolutely loved using it!
+- Uses a unique Key generation service written in GO ( Note : It has drivers and such, this can be a project on it's own ).
+Feel free to use RKGS in your projects, If I ever get around to fixing the apparent bugs in RKGS I might even open up that API for others to use.
+    - This and the main application currently communicate through UDP.
+As mentioned below, I plan to transfer these over to gRPC's.

 ### Performance